FriedOrange/MatrixSans/README.md

 | ![Train station display](documentation/inspiration/TrainStation.jpg) | ![Best before date](documentation/inspiration/BestBefore.jpg) | ![Character LCD](documentation/inspiration/CharacterLCD.jpg) |

 So-called "pixel" fonts are also a popular stylistic choice, often seen in contexts that have nothing to do with electronics or games, even in the absence of technical limitations.
 With all of that in mind, I felt that the typographical world could be enriched through the creation of high-quality, open-source fonts in this style.

+### Research

+Much of my interest in the topic was piqued by Damien Guard’s article, [*Typography in 8 bits: system fonts*](https://damieng.com/blog/2011/02/20/typography-in-8-bits-system-fonts).
+In preparation for this project, I decided to conduct an even more comprehensive study of classic dot-matrix fonts, with a focus on those using the iconic 5&times;7 dot matrix capitals.

+See [documentation/research.md](documentation/research.md) for detailed documentation of this study and the decision-making process for the design of this font.

 ## Design philosophy